FAQs

 Although the cost of IA is a considerable advantage for me, should I rather opt for IVF when having a non-permeable tube?

-While it is true that the cost of artificial insemination is a distinct advantage over IVF, priority should be given to the probability of success.
-With only one permeable tube, the possibility of pregnancy with artificial insemination is reduced, so it would be necessary to assess whether it is advisable to perform AI or IVF.
+It is true that the low cost of artificial insemination (AI) is an advantage over IVF.
+However, with only one permeable fallopian tube, the possibility of pregnancy with artificial insemination is reduced.

 B.Sc., M.Sc.